k3jph/k3jph.github.io/_posts/2016/2016-04-22-notes-variscite-dart-mx6-gpio-interface.md

 * SW2 = USR\_BTN2 = DISP0_DAT17 = GPIO5[11]
 * SW3 = USR\_BTN3 = DISP0_DAT4 = GPIO4[25]

 The other buttons are hardwired to reset and on/off so the don't matter much from this perspective.
 Of course, those GPIO identifiers are still insufficient to determine what pin number Linux uses to identify the port.
-Given an label of the form GPIOm[n], the pin will be internally identified as number (m - 1) * 32 + n.
-So, for instance, D1 is GPIO pin (4 - 1) * 32 + 27 = 123.
+Given an label of the form GPIOm[n], the pin will be internally identified as number `(m - 1) * 32 + n`.
+So, for instance, D1 is GPIO pin `(4 - 1) * 32 + 27 = 123`.

 So, the final mapping is: